Speaker wire might seem like such a dull subject, right?

 If you need long cable runs, then it is more important to use thicker wire to keep the resistance low.

-However, it isn't really a case of thicker wire being better or worse, it's a case of getting the right gauge wire for the job.
+However, it isn't a case of thicker wire being better or worse, it's a case of getting the right gauge wire for the job.

 Depending on the length of the speaker wire that you need, a thinner speaker cable may have the same audio performance as a thicker one.